Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 To my supervisor, Lise Arleth, for supporting the project.

 ## Known bugs (to be fixed)
-- the program cannot find the pdb file if the path contain white space.
+- the program cannot find the pdb file if the path contains white space.
 - the plotting is not working on Windows (the program crashes) and is therefore disabled.
 - the program is generally not stable under Windows.

 ## Future development
-- fitting option for the WL contrast
-- include resolution effects (from 4th column in data) in SANS fitting
 - automatically give Dmax comparable with exp. detectable Dmax (see "Note on Dmax")
 - expand HETATM library
-- include info about excluded WL in header
-- write paper to present the program to the world
-- add the 20 natural occuring aa to the HETATM library (these can be ligands, thus listed as hetero atoms)
+- add the 20 natural occuring aa to the HETATM library (these can be ligands and listed as hetero atoms)
-- possibility to plot p(r) and P(q), if already calculated
+- write a paper to present the program to the world